 Neuro-Linguistic Programming (NLP)

 NLP is an alternative therapy that works by analysing and managing your stream of semi-conscious thoughts and attitudes.
 It has elements in common with Cognitive Behavioural Therapy, but uses a more holistic approach - working with visualisation as well as mental patterns caused by your personal history.
-It can provide effective help with a range of problems: anxiety, stress, weight loss, phobias etc. It can also help you to improve your performance in, for example, music or sport.
+It has been reported to provide effective help with a range of problems, and people have used it to manage anxiety, stress, weight loss, phobias etc, as well as to improve performance in music, sport or other activities.

 Chris Grimshaw of Turning Point uses NLP, hypnosis and related disciplines to help rewrite your mental programming in productive ways.
 01865 251116 or 07765 633798.